- Home

 5 December - Lt.
 Col. Jack J. Oberhansly assumes command (acting) of the group.

 7 December - Lt.
 Col. Harry J. Dayhuff assumes command of the group, with Lt.
 Col. Oberhansly becoming the deputy group commander.
+Both men had previously served in the ETO with the 78th Fighter Group at Duxford.

 25 December - Ground crews awaken to find the ground covered not with snow or frost, but with what would become known as the famous "frozen fog,' courtesy of the coldest day in England in 54 years.
 The frigid temps however, did not keep 334 from becoming the first squadron in the ETO to destroy 300 aircraft.
 But as was common at Debden, the joy was tempered with solemnness.
 335's Charles Poage was shot down to become a POW, while 336's Donald Emerson, scurrying home on the deck after taking on six Fw-190's (and downing two) was killed when his Mustang was struck by ground fire and crashed just before crossing over friendly lines.

 6 August - Struck by flak while strafing and with his P-51's engine streaming glycol, 336's John Godfrey is halfway out of his cockpit when over the R/T squadron mate Fred Glover implores him not to jump.
 Once back in his Mustang, Godfrey is instructed by Glover to pump the engine primer to bring the temperature of his engine back within normal limits.
-Without a canopy and with one hand reserved for the primer, Godfrey makes the 2+ hour flight home with wingman Joe Patteeuw providing cover.
+Without a canopy, and with one hand reserved for the primer, Godfrey makes the 2+ hour flight home with wingman Joe Patteeuw providing cover.
 He lands at an emergency strip in Beccles with but a few gallons of gas in his tanks.

 18 August - The group flew two shows, an Area Support mission covering the 56th and 356th FG's dive-bombing Thunderbolts and a dive-bombing/strafing show of their own.
 At the end of the day the group had suffered its most casualties since D-Day with 10 pilots listed NYR.
 Though 3 would ultimately return - Tom Joyce landed his shot-up Mustang at strip A-1 in Normandy and both Otey Glass and Arthur Cwiklinski evaded back to Debden - 7 did not.
 Leo Daley, Robert Cooper, John Conley, Bernard Rosenson and Donald Smith all went in near Les Andelys after getting jumped by 50+ Me-109's, while Dean Lange and C.G.
 Howard went down after bouncing 15 Me-109's near Beauvais, Lange becoming a POW.
+Howard was not seen to go down.
+He was flying his nineteenth mission, and he was just nineteen years old.

 28 August - August was turning out to be a brutal month as 5 more pilots fail to return to Debden from a strafing show, FO 538.
 Pierce McKennon went down after being hit by flak, but managed to escape capture and evade back to Debden.
 Archibald Thomson eluded the Germans until taken in and sheltered until the area was liberated.
 But Ferris Harris, Herbert VanderVate and Albert Schlegel were all killed in the Strasbourg area.
+It was determined years later that Schlegel bailed out of his kite safely, only to be captured and executed later that day by German troops.

 2 November - Old hands Louis Norley and Fred Glover become the first 4 FG pilots to down "jet jobs," each getting an Me-163 Komet on the mission to Merseburg.
 Actually rocket-powered, the small and fast Komets were difficult targets to track and hit, and this pair would be the only Me-163's downed by the 4th.